github/scientist/CONTRIBUTING.md

 [fork]: https://github.com/github/scientist/fork
 [pr]: https://github.com/github/scientist/compare

 Hi there!
-We're thrilled that you'd liske to contribute to this project.
+We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.txt).